 Know the Basics of Color

 Without going too deep into nerd-speak, let me say a few words about colors.
-With all of the advancements in technology, one would hope for a simple solution that makes blue look blue, regardless of what device you’re looking at or which printer you’re using.
+With current advancements in technology, one would hope blue would look blue, regardless of the screen you’re looking at or the printer you’re using.
 Sadly, that’s not the case.

-Computer screens interpret color in RGB mode, while printers interpret color in CMYK mode, thus there will always be slight variances between colors you see on screen and how they appear printed.
+Computer screens interpret color in RGB mode, while printers interpret color in CMYK mode.
+Thus, there will always be slight variances between colors you see on screen and how they appear printed.
 Typically, colors always appear less vibrant when printed.
-Output devices complicate the printing process even further, as different devices are configured to interpret color in different ways.
+Output devices complicate the printing process even further, as different ones interpret color in different ways.

-In other words, two different printers could print the exact same file, but the resulting piece will look different because of the way each printer’s equipment is configured.
+In other words, two different printers could print the exact same file, but the resulting piece will look different because of how each printer’s equipment is configured.
 Oh, and the type of paper you opt for also affects the results!

 My advice is that if your project requires exact color matching, talk to the designer, who understands color and can help you determine the best option for the type of file you’re printing.
 Otherwise, you should just accept the harsh reality of color variations.